 A Practical Guide to Store and Transport Insulin

-Insulin, from the pharmacy to your fridge: guidance
+Insulin, from the pharmacy to your fridge: instructions for use

 The effectiveness of treatments is closely linked to the way in which they are stored.
 This is especially the case for insulin which must be stored within a specific temperature range, between +2 and +8°C.

-From release at the pharmacy to your return home, here is some practical advice on how to transport and store your insulin properly:
+From dispensing at the pharmacy to returning home, here are some practical tips on how to transport and store your insulin:

 - Ask your pharmacist to provide you with a cooling pouch to keep your insulin cold until you get home.